Jump toUpdate content

 How to manage packages

-Packages are archives containing binaries of pieces of software, along with configuration files and information about dependencies.
+Packages are archives containing binaries of pieces of software, configuration files and information about dependencies.
 Often, a package will represent a single application.
-A package manager is a tool to automate the installation, upgrading and configuration of software on your server, via such packages.
-It keeps track of all the software packages installed and their various versions, and also helps you remove software that you no longer want.
+A package manager is a tool to automate software installation, upgrading and configuration on your server.
+It keeps track of all the software packages installed and their various versions, and helps to remove software you no longer want.

 On Debian and Ubuntu, you should use the APT (Advanced Package Tool) package manager.